ACEsuit/ACEpotentials.jl/docs/src/outdated/Fitting.md

 ```julia
 dB = LsqDB(save_name, basis, train)
 ```
 If `save_name` is the empty string, the least squares system, which can be very large, is not saved to disk.
 Otherwise, `save_name` should be a string not including any file extension, which is added by... `basis` is the ACE1 basis. `train` is a `Vector` of ACEpotentials `AtomsData` objects representing the training set.
-TODO also provides tools for reading and saving the atomic structures see [File io (TO-ADD, currently points to ACEpotentials data handling)](../ACEpotentials/data.md).

 ### Structure of the Linear System.